SCRT have completed a three phased Natural Flood Management (NFM) project on Reston Scar, above Staveley.

 Leaky dams and ‘Kerplunk’ structures

 Timber (Larch) was felled from a plantation near to the project site.
 The transportation of the timber to and around the sites was particularly challenging, due to elevation, gradient and ground conditions.
 A low ground pressure tractor fitted with a cable winch, was used help move the timber to the location of each intervention.
-The terrestrial habitats on Black Crag are especially sensitive and this low ground pressure plant did not break ground or cause any damage to the ecology of the site.
+The terrestrial habitats on Black Crag are especially sensitive and the low ground pressure plant did not break ground or cause any damage to the ecology of the site.

 In total six leaky dams and three ‘Kerplunk’ slow the flow structures and short section of earth bund were installed at the site.
 The dams installed were large features up to 21 metres wide and 1.5 metres high.
 There was an element of dynamic design to each installation, to accommodate the unique characteristics of each site.